Preventative Maintenance Will Help You Sleep Like A Happy Baby…

 Task: Automatic installation of Operating System (Windows) security updates and patches.

-Tasks: Regularly clean up of temporary and unnecessary files (includes old / unused program) along with Windows registry scans and Startup environment clean up.
+Tasks: On-going clean up of your temporary and unnecessary files (includes old / unused program) along with Windows registry scans and Startup environment clean up.

 Benefits: Overall system performance improvement.
 Faster system boot-ups.
 Frees up disk space.